 Law Enforcement Program

-The Law Enforcement Program at Minnesota West, Worthington campus, provides a two-year Associate of Applied Science (A.A.S.)
-Degree in law enforcement.
+The Law Enforcement Programs at Minnesota West, Worthington campus, provides two-year Law Enforcement Degrees in Associate of Applied Science (A.A.S.), Associate of Science (A.S.) and Associate of Arts (A.A.) as well as a skills certificate that is offered during the summer.
 The curriculum has been designed in collaboration with the Minnesota Peace Officer Standards and Training (POST) Board learning objectives and is Minnesota POST Board approved.
-Students will have the option to pursue licensure and begin their career upon completing the Associate of Applied Science degree.
+The degree programs are designed to meet the Minnesota State colleges and universities transfer pathways to allow full degree credit transfer to State Universities.

 Complete the online application for general admission to Minnesota West.

 Complete and submit the Law Enforcement Program application.

 Read and submit the Minimum Selection Standards Affirmation.